crazedsanity/cs-webapplibs/docs/README_webdbupgrade.md

-## Web Application Libraries

-*For info about upgrades, check the "upgrades" folder*

-(a.k.a.
-"CS-WebAppLibs" or "CSWAL")

-__WARNING #1:__ Version 0.5.x and above utilize PDO and prepared statements.
-Applications/libraries/frameworks that were written against a prior version may need to be rewritten to handle the differences.
-In theory, it is still fully backwards-compatible... but I make no guarantees.

-__WARNING #2:__ If you don't read what sparse documentation there is, you probably won't get it.

-__WARNING #3:__ This code was not written for the faint of heart.
-The naming conventions may be inconsistent.
-Some of these classes, such as the WebDBUpgrade system, is made to be transparent, so interacting with it can be difficult; others, such as the logging system, are meant to be used with little need to understand their inner-workings.

-__WARNING #4:__ Due to lack of help, the only officially-supported database is PostgreSQL.
-Most things should be fairly well database-agnostic, though some of the fancier features (such as transactions within the upgrade system) may not work as expected: MySQL can sometimes automatically commits changes without warning, such as when transactions cross transactionable and transactionless tables.

-*On to the documentation...*
+# CS Web DB Upgrade

+## Expected Environment

-### CS Web DB Upgrade
+CS Web DB Upgrade is built with a few preconceptions about your web application.

+1. there is a concept of a "production" application
+1. there is a test environment in which changes are tested
+1.

-This system is built to make upgrading a database-driven app seamless.
-No need to coordinate SQL or schema changes with the code updates: previously, one would have to take the entire website down, run the schema/SQL change, update the code, and (if you're lucky) check a "test" website to ensure it works before unleashing it upon your users.... if you're unlucky, they both must be run in unison, and if the SQL or schema change fails, you're in for a lot of sweating and praying.
+CS Web DB Upgrade is built to make upgrading a database-driven web application seamless.
+No more need to coordinate SQL or schema changes with the code updates: previously, one would have to take the entire website down, run the schema/SQL change, update the code, and (if you're lucky) check a "test" website to ensure it works before unleashingit upon your users.... if you're unlucky, they both must be run in unison, and if the SQL or schema change fails, you're in for a lot of sweating and praying.

-Meet your saviour!
+Meet your savior!
 This system adds the ability to allow your system to upgrade itself.
 Whenever you increment the version in your VERSION file, it can run a custom script that will do everything you need AND keep others out until it is done.
 Once the system is updated, the next thing to touch the code containing